HOW TO FRINGE

 Our program is your guide for all things Fringe.
 You'll find show descriptions, venue informatiuon, a Master Schedule, featured bands, food trucks and vendors all in one place.
 For only $10, it makes a great festival souvenir!

-They'll be available at select Liquor Marts, the Royal MTC Box Office and McNally Robinson on June 27.
-Use the Program Sales Map to find a location near you.
+They're available at select Liquor Marts, the Royal MTC Box Office and McNally Robinson.
+Use the

 BUDGET- FRIENDLY FRINGING!